CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/try-it-yourself.rst

 Make a submission
 ==================

 1. To submit the models for evaluation, participants need to modify the starter-kit and place all the model-related files (including but not limited to ``agent.py`` and deep learning model files) into the ``agent`` folder.
-Compress the agent folder as ``agent.zip`` to make the submission.
+Compress the agent folder and name it as ``agent.zip`` to make the submission.
 Note that you need to directly compress the ``agent`` folder, rather than a group of files.

-2. Note that the submited ``agent.py`` should be the testing version.
-Participants need to train their models offline and submit the trained models along with ``agent.py``, which will load them.
+2. Participants need to train their models offline and submit the trained models along with ``agent.py``, which will load them.

-3. Note that the simulation code will have exactly the same structure as the starter-kit.
+3. All submissions should follow the format of our sample code in starter-kit .
 Hence, please do not modify any file outside the ``agent`` folder, except the ``.cfg`` file (The ``.cfg`` file can be revised to incorporate different training traffic).

-4. If you model need to import or load some files, please put them to the ``agent`` folder and make sure to use the absolute path.
+4. If your model need to import or load some files, please put them to the ``agent`` folder and make sure to use the absolute path.
 Examples are shown at the beginning of fixed time ``agent.py``.

 5. Please also make sure to only use the packages in the given docker file, so that your code can be executed at the evaluation platform.